stevenmwise/stevenmwise.github.io/README.md

 # stevenmwise.github.io

-This is my research portfolio as hosted on Github at [stevenmwise.github.io](http://www.stevenmwise.github.io) and powered by Jekyll.
+This is my research portfolio, hosted on GitHub Pages at [stevenmwise.github.io](https://stevenmwise.github.io) and powered by Jekyll.